 One of our team members used to work for a PPC (pay-per-click) management agency.

-The company helped clients who wanted more business, who figured more website traffic could help generate that business, but needed help with ad writing and navigating the complexities of the Google AdWords dashboard.
+The company helped clients who wanted more business, who figured more website traffic could help generate that business, but needed help with ad writing and navigating the complexities of the Google Ads dashboard.

 In this case, one thing was missing.
 The agency’s complaint and client turnover rate was huge.

-The old agency’s clients brought our future team member in, hoping they could write better ads that would get better results and keep the clients happy, but the cause for client dissatisfaction ran deeper than a good AdWords copywriter could fix.
+The old agency’s clients brought our future team member in, hoping they could write better ads that would get better results and keep the clients happy, but the cause for client dissatisfaction ran deeper than a good Google Ads copywriter could fix.

 The problem wasn’t really with the ads at all.
 The click-through rate (CTR) needed help, but it was adequate.